Sorting Data in Excel VBA

-The sort function in Excel VBA offers even more flexibility in that you can sort by font colours:
+The sort function in Excel VBA offers even more flexibility in that you can sort by font colors:

-The code for sorting by font colour is far more complicated than for the cell background colour.
-The ‘SortOn’ parameter now holds the value of ‘xlSortOnFontColor’
+The code for sorting by font color is far more complicated than for the cell background color.
+The ‘SortOn’ parameter now holds the value of ‘xlSortOnFontColor’.

-Note that you must specify orientation as ‘xlTopToBottom’ and you must specify a colour to sort on.
-This is specified in RGB terms (Red, Green, Black) with values going from 0 to 255
+Note that you must specify orientation as ‘xlTopToBottom’ and you must specify a color to sort on.
+This is specified in RGB terms (Red, Green, Black) with values going from 0 to 255.

 After running this code against the sample data, your worksheet will now look like this: